MetPX/sarracenia/doc/sr_log.1.rst

 ===========

-sr_log is a program to efficiently acquire download messages and process them.
+sr_log is a program to efficiently sr_log messages and process them.
 The message format is here: `sr_log(7) <sr_log.7.html>`_ .
 The messages acquired are produced by consumers of messages from a sarracenia data pump.